 Get Flash to see this player.

-This is the first submitted Legend of Zelda run with the screen scroll glitch, so I think I'll start the comments there.
+All Zelda runs will now contain the screen scroll glitch, so I think I'll start the comments there.
 To clip through a wall (screen scroll glitch), you must stand toward that wall and be a specific amount of pixels away from the wall (either 5 or 7, the amount escapes me at the moment) and then move one frame in a side direction.
 This will cause Link to turn around, but stay on the same pixel.
 Then you can move through the wall.
 You only get to move through a half step of solid wall, but that's enough to clip through things that are set diagonally, or push you through the screen transition "wall."
 Clipping through the edge of the screen sends you to the other side, which has a bunch of uses you see in the run.
 Clipping through blocks can be buffered with the sword or an action item.

 With screen scrolling, the route for this quest is significantly different than a non screen scroll run (which is unlike the first quest, where the route remains pretty much the same).
 The power bracelet is required in the second quest, and generally you need to go through the lost woods in order to get it, since the ladder is in the graveyard.
 However, I get get to the west side of the continent much earlier, and thus get the power bracelet early.

 Quick note about item drop counters: